abrown4123/youPlayedYourself/README.md

  ### How it Works

  Just go [here](http://anthonycodes.com/YouPlayedYourself) and on every pageload a new DJ Khaled gif will appear.
+Powered using the giphy API.

  #### Things to keep in mind